AdobeDocs/campaign-standard.zh-Hant/help/automating/using/reconciliation.md

 ## Configuration {#configuration}

 1. Drag and drop a **[!UICONTROL Reconciliation]** activity into your workflow, following a transition containing a population whose targeting dimension does not directly come from Adobe Campaign.
-For more on this, referr to [Targeting dimensions and resources](../../automating/using/query.md#targeting-dimensions-and-resources).
+For more on this, refer to [Targeting dimensions and resources](../../automating/using/query.md#targeting-dimensions-and-resources).
 1. Select the activity, then open it using the ![](assets/edit_darkgrey-24px.png) button from the quick actions that appear.
 1. If you would like to define links between the inbound data and other database dimensions, go to the **[!UICONTROL Links]** tab.